indierawk2k2/PowerToys-1/specs/File Classification Spec.md

 - Shortcut Accessibility
   - Perhaps Ctrl + Tab, which does not have a function within File Explorer.
   - Alternatives include : Alt + C , Ctrl + Alt + F

+#### 3. Settings

+The PowerToys app will have a settings framework for the File Classification utility to plug into.
+The settings framework has a UI frame that creates a page for the utility.
+Its settings will be represented as a json blob with the following features:

+3.1.
+Enable/Disable
+- The user can select to enable or disable the File Classifiation utility's functionality, which initializes or suspends its resource use.

+3.2.
+Custom Configuration
+- Similar to the functionality of a switch or radio button, the user will be able to select options for the numbering format such as "Label(1)" or  "Label_1" or "Label1"

+Figure 1

 <img src="https://raw.github.com/indierawk2k2/PowerToys-1/images/PT%20Images/File%20Classification%20Design%20Blurred.png" alt="Figure 1-1" width="500"/>